tanishkaa19/BlurSense/README.md

 <h2>🧑‍💻 Author</h2>
 <p><b>Name:</b> Tanishka Kasal</p>
 <p><b>Institution:</b> JK Lakshmipat University, Jaipur</p>
-<p><b>Role:</b> Research Intern at IIT Jodhpur</p>

 <p><b>Domain:</b> Deep Learning and Computer Vision</p>

 <hr>
 <p><b>Note:</b> BlurSense was developed to explore the comparative performance of traditional vision-based blur detection and deep learning methods.
 The model demonstrates significant improvements in identifying complex blur types, showing potential for real-world deployment in visual quality analysis systems.</p>

----

-Would you like me to include **images or diagrams** (like blur samples, model pipeline, or accuracy graph placeholders) inside the README in HTML format as well?
-It makes it look more like a professional GitHub project page.